King Sunny Adé: Career

 Sunny Adé left grammar school in Ondo City under the pretense of going to the University of Lagos.
 It was thus in Lagos that his eclectic musical career began.

 Sunny Adé's musical sound has evolved from the early days.
 His career began with Moses Olaiya's Federal Rhythm Dandies, a highlife band.
 He left to form a new band, The Green Spots, in 1967.
-Over the years, for various reasons ranging from changes in his music to ba usiness concerns, Sunny Adé's band changed its name several times, first to African Beats and then to Golden Mercury.
+Over the years, for various reasons ranging from changes in his music to business concerns, Sunny Adé's band changed its name several times, first to African Beats and then to Golden Mercury.

 King Sunny Ade was influenced by Juju pioneer Tunde Nightingale and borrowed stylistic elements from his ‘So wa nbe’ style of juju.

 He founded the King Sunny Ade Foundation, an organization that includes a performing arts center, a state-of-the-art recording studio, and housing for young musicians.

 He is a visiting lecturer at the Obafemi Awolowo University, Ile-Ife, and a recipient of the Order of the Federal Republic.
 He is the first Nigerian ever to be nominated for the Grammys.